 - Advising the directors of an international company on issues relating to the MACMA involving a criminal investigation in another Commonwealth jurisdiction.

 - Representing the directors of a publicly listed company in Singapore in relation to allegations of improprieties found in an auditor’s report.

 - Representing a European financial institution in relation to market misconduct investigations by MAS in civil penalty proceedings.

 - Acting for several trading representatives of an Asian securities company in relation to market misconduct investigations by CAD.

 - Advising the directors of an international multi-million dollar company in respect of extradition matters involving non-Commonwealth countries.

 - Extradition case involving four Singaporeans requested for extradition to the United States of America to face charges of conspiring to defraud the US government (Represented three out of the four Singaporeans).

 - Extradition case involving an Indonesian businessman requested for extradition to Australia to face charges of foreign bribery.

 - Advising on the forfeiture of bank accounts under a foreign government request under MACMA.

 - Advising the Government of Indonesia in relation to an ICSID proceeding in 2014.

-- Representing a client in the Court of Appeal on a ground breaking unlawful detention case.
+- Representing a client in the Court of Appeal on a ground breaking unlawful detention case for global match fixing.

 - Representing various officers of a shipbuilding & marine company in Singapore in relation to Corrupt Practices Investigation Bureau (CPIB) investigations for corruption and false accounting.

-- Advice client in relation to internal investigations for a corporate in response to investigation done by US Department of Justice.
+- Advising clients in an internal corporate investigation in response to a US Department of Justice probe.